afwbkbc/glsmac/README.md

 ##### Game browser

 Unlike in original SMAC, after pressing "JOIN" in Multiplayer player will see game browser with games hosted by others.
 There will be new ones (not started yet) and those he played before.
 So he can just click and join, also he can add specific players to friends to see their games before others, and other stuff like this.
 Of course there will be 'join by IP' button too just in case (i.e. if master server is down).

+#### AI vs AI mode

+Allow players to code their own AIs (most likely in JavaScript), then host or join games (with special AI-only game mode).
+Then game will start and AIs will fight each other automatically, players can observe.
+Turns will go fast so it's a plus (but there will be turn timer just in case some).
+Then maybe AIs will get ratings, mmr, 'hall of fame' page for best ones.

+Actually it's better to just let GLSMAC open network or local port and communicate via it's special AI API with whatever connects - then user can code AI in any language, f.e. in C for speed reasons, maybe even run it on separate powerful server.
+AI-vs-AI mode will also be available as 'single player' where player can test his AIs vs each other, either different AIs or same one (maybe even make it learn by playing many games fast).

+Also maybe it should be allowed for player to join as AI to any games (unless host disabled 'Allow remote AIs' in options).

 ##### MMR system